calljacob/no-review-gate/README-DATABASE.md

 - `getDb()` - Get a Neon database client
 - `query(sql, params)` - Execute a SQL query

+## Environment Variables for Authentication

+For production, set a secure JWT secret in Netlify:

+- `JWT_SECRET` - Secret key for signing JWT tokens (use a strong random string in production)

+Configure in Netlify dashboard:
+**Site settings > Environment variables**

+If not set, a default secret is used (not recommended for production).

 ## Notes

 - The Neon serverless driver automatically handles connection pooling
 - Use `NETLIFY_DATABASE_URL` (pooled) for serverless functions
 - All functions include CORS headers for frontend access
+- Authentication uses JWT tokens stored in HttpOnly cookies for security
+- The `/admin` route is protected and requires authentication
+- Users can change their password from the admin dashboard